-An unhealthy lifestyle increases the risk of erectile dysfunction; the figures are clear.
+An unhealthy lifestyle increases the risk of erectile dysfunction – the figures are clear.
 For example, men who are obese (their BMI is 30 or more) are four times more likely to become impotent.
 The same goes for men who smoke.
-If you are much too heavy and you smoke, you are 16 times more likely to develop an erectile dysfunction.
+If you overweight and you smoke, you are 16 times more likely to develop erectile dysfunction.

-By adjusting your lifestyle, you can reduce the risk of erectile dysfunction to a large extent.
+By adjusting your lifestyle, you can reduce the risk of erectile dysfunction immensely.

 Centrumvoorurologie.nl (z.d.).
 Vacuum pump.
 Consulted on 25-11-2018 at https://www.centrumvoorurologie.nl/ziektebeelden/erectiestoornissen/vacuumpomp

 Erectieproblemen.nl (z.d.).
 Penis prosthesis.
 Consulted on 26-11-2018 at https://www.erectiestoornis.nl/behandeling- erectiestoornis/penisprothese/

 Jeroen Bosch Hospital (z.d.).
 Erectile dysfunction.
 Consulted on 25-11-2018 at https://www.jeroenboschziekenhuis.nl/Publicaties/103762/Aandoeningen-Urologie-Erectiestoornissen Penis implants. (z.d.).
 Consulted on 27 November 2018, from http://www.uzleuven.be/nl/video/Penisimplantaten

 Seksualiteit.nl (z.d.).
 Erectile dysfunction.
 Consulted on 26-11-2018 at https://www.seksualiteit.nl/seksuele- problemen/erectieproblemen